“How can I force myself to write?”Disgruntled writer

 What a time to be alive.
 There are now tools to help you write.

-Tools like conversion.ai or headlime.com can write long-form content.
+Tools like jasper.ai or headlime.com can write long-form content.
 Getting tired of getting inspiration?
 These tools can give word suggestions with a few clicks.
-They are powered by AI that makes it easier for the writer to transcribe ideas.
+They are powered by artificial intelligence writing that makes it easier for the writer to transcribe ideas.

 Also, use tools like SERanking or Keywords Everywhere for keyword research.
 Use tools like Frase to build content briefs and document drafts.
 It doesn’t have to be only for content marketing purposes.
 Use tools like Grammarly to speed up your editing.
 Learn more tools that are used in the digital marketing industry.